The Tick (1994 TV series)

 The Tick is an American animated television series adaptation of the New England Comics satirical superhero the Tick.
 The series aired for three seasons from 1994 to 1996 on the Fox network's Fox Kids block, which introduced the character to a mainstream audience.
-The Tick has been syndicated by various networks, further increasing the show's cult following, and has been released on both VHS and DVD.
-A live-action series aired in 2001, with Amazon launching a second live-action series in 2016.

-The Tick was also shown on Teletoon in Canada as part of its Toonaholics Anonymous block in 2001 and on Jetix in the United States.
-The show was aired in the UK on BBC2 at various time slots between 1995 and 1996.
+The Tick has been syndicated by various networks (such as Comedy Central), further increasing the show's cult following, and has been released on both VHS and DVD.
+A first live-action series aired in 2001, with Amazon launching a second live-action series in 2016.
+The Tick was also shown on Teletoon in Canada and on Fox Kids/Jetix in the United States, Europe, and Middle East.
+The show was aired in the United Kingdom on BBC2 at various time slots between 1995 and 1996.
 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.
-The series is not available on Disney+.
-In the United States, the series is currently available on Hulu.

 Plot

-The Tick is a superhero who underwent the tryouts at the National Super Institute in Reno, Nevada where superheroes who pass will be assigned to the best cities to protect from crime.
-Upon passing the tryouts, he is assigned to The City where he befriends a former accountant named Arthur whom he takes on as a sidekick.

-With the aid of Die Fledermaus, American Maid, Sewer Urchin, and other superheroes, the Tick and Arthur protect The City from bad guys like Chairface Chippendale, Breadmaster, El Seed, the Terror, and others who would harm it.
+The Tick is a superhero who underwent the tryouts at the National Super Institute in Reno, Nevada, where superheroes who pass will be assigned to the best cities to protect from crime.
+Upon passing the tryouts, he is assigned to the City where he befriends a former accountant named Arthur whom he takes on as a sidekick.
+With the aid of Die Fledermaus, American Maid, Sewer Urchin, and other superheroes, the Tick and Arthur protect the City from bad guys like Chairface Chippendale, Breadmaster, El Seed, the Terror, and others who would harm it.